puppetlabs/puppet-docs/source/pe/3.7/razor_knownissues.markdown

 ---
 ##Important Setup Information

-+ Razor has been tested in the following setups/environments: RHEL/CentOS 6.x and 7.x.
 + The Razor microkernel is 64-bit only.
 Razor can only provision 64-bit machines.
 + Razor has a minimum RAM requirement of 512MB.